 Nominations open for young people to join Commonwealth Youth Council

-KINGSTON, Jamaica — Nominations are now open for young leaders to apply to stand for positions on the Commonwealth Youth Council, the body which represents 1.4 billion young people in the Commonwealth.
+NOMINATIONS are open for young leaders to apply to stand for positions on the Commonwealth Youth Council, the body which represents the Commonwealth's 1.4 billion young people.

-The council is seeking candidates for its nine executive positions to serve from 2021 to 2023.
+The council, one of the world's most diverse youth-led bodies, is seeking candidates for its nine executive positions to serve from 2021 to 2023.

-The Commonwealth said the elected candidates will develop and run the council, organise workshops and advisory panels, give recommendations for youth development, and attend high-level, policy-shaping forums across the world.
+The elected candidates will develop and run the council, organise workshops and advisory panels, give recommendations for youth development, and attend high-level, policy-shaping forums across the world.

 “Now more than ever, we must harness their exceptional vitality, impressive talent and unique perspective in our recovery and rebuilding efforts.

-“The Commonwealth Youth Council is one such platform, which gives young leaders, who best understand the challenges of their peers, a seat at tables to influence decisions affecting their lives and future,” Scotland continued.
+“The Commonwealth Youth Council is one such platform, which gives young leaders, who best understand the challenges of their peers, a seat at tables to influence decisions affecting their lives and future.”

-The body said the call for nominations was first announced last year, however, the entire process was suspended due to the coronavirus pandemic.
-It noted that all interested candidates, including those who applied last year, must resubmit their nominations.
+The call for nominations was first announced last year, however, the entire process was suspended due to the novel coronavirus pandemic.
+All interested candidates, including those who applied last year, must resubmit their nominations.

-Commonwealth citizens, aged 15-27, can apply for the following positions from now until February 21:
+Commonwealth citizens, aged 15-27, have until February 21 to apply for the following positions:

-Shortlisted candidates will campaign online from March 29 to May 5.
-The elections will then take place online on May 7 and 8, with the results being announced on May 10.
+After nominations and clearance, shortlisted candidates will campaign online from March 29, 2021 to May 5, 2021.
+The elections will take place online on May 7 to 8, while the results will be announced May 10.

+Set up in 2013, the Commonwealth Youth Council aims to advance the youth development agenda across the 54 member countries and boost young people's participation at all levels of decision-making.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login